tallevy95/HTTP_server-org_github_info/README.md

 	- approach_1.py will generate a data.csv file containing the requested information (more on this later).
 	- approach_2.py will generate a HTTP server using Flask that contains the requested information (more on this later).

- 	** approach_1.py is an alternative approach for getting the requested inforamtion but approach_2.py is the primary approach for the assignment.
+ 	** approach_1.py is an alternative approach for getting the requested inforamtion, but approach_2.py is the **primary** approach for the assignment.

 	The requested information:
 	- Name